Discover everything you need to know about the Tavern Brawler in Baldur’s Gate 3 and how it works with best classes.

 Effects of Tavern Brawler

-Tavern Brawler can add +10 to your attack rolls and damage rolls when using unarmed attacks, improvised weapons, or throwing objects when you have a +5 Strength modifier.
+Tavern Brawler can add +10 to your damage rolls when using unarmed attacks, improvised weapons, or throwing objects if you have a +5 Strength modifier.
 This feat also allows you to make a bonus action grapple attempt when you hit an enemy with an unarmed strike or an improvised weapon.
 Unarmed attacks are not considered weapons for weapon-based Fighting Styles.
-The weapons with the thrown tags or return on their own like Returning Spike and Bloodthirst work with this feast.
+The weapons with the thrown tags or those that return on their own like Returning Spike and Bloodthirst work with this feat.
 Normal damage from these weapons is also applied in addition to damage provided by this feat.

 Tavern Brawler for the Monk

-By the time you get to Act 3 as a Monk, the amount of damage you can do is absolutely outrageous.
-Not only are you taking down enemies in a single blow in some cases.
-You are also crowd-controlling them, knocking them down to the ground, and giving your allies an advantage on each of their attacks as well with the help of Tavern Brawler.
-Your damage gets an extra +4 when your Strength is 18 (+4) and your attack roll gets +4.
+By the time you get to Act 3 as a Monk with Tavern Brawler in BG3, the amount of damage you can do is absolutely outrageous.
+Not only are you taking down enemies in a single blow in some cases, you are also disrupting them by knocking them down to the ground, and giving your allies an advantage on each of their attacks.
+With the addition of Tavern Brawler, the Monk build gets an extra +4 damage when your Strength is 18 (+4) and your attack roll gets +4.
 This makes it a total of +8 bonus to damage.
 This is the best feast to choose for the players who depend on unarmed attacks or improvised weapons.

 Tavern Brawler Tips and Tricks in BG3

-Here are the best tips and tricks for Tavern Brawler in Baldur’s Gate 3.
+Here are the best tips and tricks for the Tavern Brawler feat in Baldur’s Gate 3.

 - Crusher’s Ring, Titanstring Bow, Gloves of Dexterity, and Frost Giant Strength Potion are the best items and gear for Tavern Brawler in BG3.
 Crusher’s Ring provides +1 Strength, Titanstring Bow increases strength-based attacks, and Gloves of Dexterity sets Dexterity to 18.